SwathiMurali/SwathiMurali/README.md

-# 👋 Hi, I'm Swathi Murali
+# 👋 Hi, I'm Swathi

 ## 🚀 About Me
 I'm a passionate **Data Analyst | AI Developer | Machine Learning Engineer** with expertise in Python, SQL, and advanced machine learning techniques.
 I thrive on solving complex problems using data-driven approaches and building AI-powered solutions.